jrkerns/pylinac/docs/source/log_analyzer.rst

    .. note::
-    Dynalogs do not have explicit sections like the Trajectory logs, but they are formatted to have these two data structures for consistency.
+    Dynalogs do not have explicit sections like the Trajectory logs, but pylinac formats them to have these two data structures for consistency.

 * **Leaf Indexing & Positions** - Varian leaf identification is 1-index based, over against Python's 0-based indexing.